GEN 3 Services

 3.6 Aeronautical Information Circulars (AIC)

-The Aeronautical Information Circulars (AIC) contain information on the long-term forecast of any major change in legislation, regulations, procedures or facilities; information of a purely explanatory or advisory nature liable to affect flight safety; and information or notification of an explanatory or advisory nature concerning technical, legislative or purely administrative matters.
+The Aeronautical Information Circulars (AIC) The Aeronautical Information Circulars (AIC) contain information on the long-term forecast of any major change in legislation, regulations, explanatory or advisory nature liable to affect flight safety; and information or notification of an explanatory or advisory nature concerning procedures or facilities; information of a purely explanatory or advisory nature liable to affect flight safety; and information or notification of an explanatory or advisory nature concerning technical, legislative or purely administrative matters.
+AIC Somalia are issued in one series (A).
+AIC Series A contains information affecting both international and national civil aviation and is given international and national distribution.

 Each AIC is numbered consecutively within each series on a calendar year basis.
 The year, indicated by two digits, is a part of the serial number of the AIC, e.g. AIC A 1/17.
 A checklist of AIC currently in force is issued as an AIC once a year.